nya3jp/tast/docs/writing_tests.md

 > When a test hits a timeout that was sufficient before, investigate why it hit
 > the timeout before increasing it.

+The performance and worst case scenario can be obtained using the [time calculation script].
+It parses the test result logs to obtain the average and max time from various executions.

 [context.Context]: https://golang.org/pkg/context/
 [channel]: https://tour.golang.org/concurrency/2
 [local tests]: https://source.chromium.org/chromiumos/chromiumos/codesearch/+/main:src/platform/tast/src/chromiumos/tast/internal/bundle/local.go